The first Kuroshima training experience

 Cleaning activities

-One of the goals of this cleanup was to clean only Nishihama Beach.
-Simply hearing "Nishihama Beach" might make you think of the ocean to the west, but that's not true!
-The east, west, north, and south of Okinawa are not called "Tou, Zai, Nan, Boku" but "Agari, Iri, Hae, Nishi."
-Therefore, Nishihama Beach = Kitahama Beach.
-Nishihama Beach faces north, with Kohama Island in the distance and Iriomote Island to the left.
-Even though it was June, the temperature on the day of the cleanup was a staggering 31°C. Working under the intense sun was a test of physical endurance.
-The beach was littered with plastic bottles, styrofoam, and fishing buoys, all of which littered the beautiful white sand.
-Korean and Chinese writing was everywhere on the caps and labels, and drifting trash was noticeable.
-Our garbage bags were full within 30 minutes, and we collected about four flexible container bags in about two hours.
-However, because Kuroshima does not have a waste incineration facility, we were only able to collect plastic waste this time; unfortunately, we were unable to collect any glass bottles or other debris.
+One of the objectives of this cleanup activity was to clean only Nishinohama beach.
+When you hear "Nishinohama," you might simply think of the sea on the west side, but that's not the case!
+In Okinawa, the directions for east, west, north, and south are not "tou, zai, nan, boku" but "agari, iri, hae, nishi."
+Therefore, Nishinohama = North Beach.
+Located facing north, Nishinohama offers views of Kohama Island in the distance and Iriomote Island to the left.
+The day we conducted the cleanup was a staggering 31 degrees Celsius, even though it was June.
+Working under the strong sun was a test of endurance against the intense heat.
+The beach was littered with a large amount of plastic bottles, styrofoam, and fishing buoys, polluting the beautiful white sand.
+Korean and Chinese were everywhere on the caps and labels, highlighting the abundance of washed-up debris.
+After about 30 minutes, the garbage bags were full, and we were able to collect about four flexible container bags full of garbage in about two hours.
+However, since Kuroshima does not have a garbage incineration facility, we were only able to collect plastic waste this time, and unfortunately, we were unable to collect glass bottles and other items.

 After the cleanup, it was finally time for lunch!
 We had asa soba at Heart Land, a restaurant right in front of the port.
 In Okinawa, asa means green seaweed.
 The soba noodles topped with plenty of beautiful green asa harvested on the island were absolutely delicious, and the delicious soup soaked into our dry throats, and we finished them in no time!